surrealdb/crud-bench/README.md

 Options:
   -i, --image <IMAGE>        Docker image
-  -n, --name <NAME>          An optional name for the test, used as a suffix for the JSON result file name -d, --database <DATABASE>  Database [possible values: arangodb, dry, map, dragonfly, fjall, keydb, lmdb, mongodb, mysql, neo4j, postgres, redb, redis, rocksdb, scylladb, sqlite, surrealdb, surrealkv]
+  -n, --name <NAME>          An optional name for the test, used as a suffix for the JSON result file name -d, --database <DATABASE>  The database to benchmark [possible values: arangodb, dry, map, dragonfly, fjall, keydb, lmdb, mongodb, mysql, neo4j, postgres, redb, redis, rocksdb, scylladb, sqlite, surrealdb, surrealkv]
-  -e, --endpoint <ENDPOINT>  Endpoint
-  -b, --blocking <BLOCKING>  Maximum number of blocking threads (default is the number of CPU cores) [default: 12] -w, --workers <WORKERS>    Number of async runtime workers (default is the number of CPU cores) [default: 12] -c, --clients <CLIENTS>    Number of concurrent clients [default: 1]
+  -e, --endpoint <ENDPOINT>  A custom endpoint to connect to -p, --privileged           Whether to run Docker in privileged mode -b, --blocking <BLOCKING>  Maximum number of blocking threads (default is the number of CPU cores) [default: 12] -w, --workers <WORKERS>    Number of async runtime workers (default is the number of CPU cores) [default: 12] -c, --clients <CLIENTS>    Number of concurrent clients [default: 1]